Treating ulcerative colitis

 - through an enema – where fluid is pumped into your large intestine

-How you take ASAs will depend on the severity and extent of your condition.
+How you take 5-ASAs depends on the severity and extent of your condition.

 Corticosteroids, such as prednisolone, are a more powerful type of medication used to reduce inflammation.
-They can be used with or instead of ASAs to treat a flare-up if ASAs alone are not effective.
+They can be used with or instead of 5-ASAs to treat a flare-up if 5-ASAs alone aren't effective.

-Like ASAs, steroids can be administered orally, or through a suppository or enema.
+Like 5-ASAs, steroids can be administered orally, or through a suppository or enema.

-However, unlike ASAs, corticosteroids are not used as a long-term treatment to maintain remission because they can cause potentially serious side effects, such as osteoporosis (weakening of the bones) and cataracts (cloudy patches in the lens of the eye) when used for a long time.
+However, unlike 5-ASAs, corticosteroids aren't used as a long-term treatment to maintain remission because they can cause potentially serious side effects, such as osteoporosis (weakening of the bones) and cataracts (cloudy patches in the lens of the eye) when used for a long time.

 Read more about the side effects of corticosteroids.

 Immunosuppressants, such as tacrolimus and azathioprine, are medications that reduce the activity of the immune system.
-They are usually given as tablets to treat mild or moderate flare-ups, or maintain remission if your symptoms haven't responded to other medications.
+They're usually given as tablets to treat mild or moderate flare-ups, or maintain remission if your symptoms haven't responded to other medications.

 Immunosuppressants can be very effective in treating ulcerative colitis, but they often take a while to start working (usually between two and three months).

-The medicines can make you more vulnerable to infection, so it is important to report any signs of infection, such as fever or sickness, promptly to your GP.
+The medicines can make you more vulnerable to infection, so it's important to report any signs of infection, such as fever or sickness, promptly to your GP.

 They can also lower the production of red blood cells, making you prone to anaemia.
-You will need regular blood tests to monitor your blood cell levels and to check for any other problems.
+You'll need regular blood tests to monitor your blood cell levels and to check for any other problems.

 Treating severe flare-ups

-While mild or moderate flare-ups can usually be treated at home, more severe flare-ups should be managed in hospital to minimise the risk of dehydration, malnutrition and potentially fatal complications, such as your colon rupturing.
+While mild or moderate flare-ups can usually be treated at home, more severe flare-ups should be managed in hospital to minimise the risk of dehydration and potentially fatal complications, such as your colon rupturing.

-In hospital, you will be given medication and fluids intravenously (directly into a vein).
-The medication you have will usually be a type of corticosteroid or an immunosuppressant medication called ciclosporin.
+In hospital, you'll be given medication and sometimes fluids intravenously (directly into a vein).
+The medication you have will usually be a type of corticosteroid or an immunosuppressant medication called infliximab or ciclosporin.

 Ciclosporin works in the same way as other immunosuppressant medications (see above) – by reducing the activity of the immune system.
-However, it is more powerful than the medications used to treat milder cases of ulcerative colitis and starts to work much sooner (normally within a few days).
+However, it's more powerful than the medications used to treat milder cases of ulcerative colitis and starts to work much sooner (normally within a few days).